 Do all cats like dental treats?

 While most cats enjoy quality dental treats, preferences vary significantly.
 Some cats prefer certain flavors or textures over others.
 If your cat doesn’t seem interested in one type, try different flavors or brands to find what appeals to them.
-The key is finding treats your cat genuinely enjoys eating.

 Can kittens have dental treats?